 Oceans have noise pollution.
 TAST provides a quieter alternative to primitive acoustic deterrent devices.

-TAST helps commercial fisheries minimize the financial costs of seal predation and lost catch.
+TAST and SLDT help fish farms minimize the financial costs of lost catch due to seal predation and sea lice infestation.

 The Aquaculture Stewardship Council (ASC) has approved TAST for use on all ASC certified farms.

-Unlike ADDs, our solution provides long term protection because seals won’t habituate to TAST.
+Unlike conventional ADDs, TAST provides long-term protection because seals won’t habituate to it.

 We help salmon farmers comply with the Marine Mammal Protection Act and other environmental regulations.